lindell/multi-gitter/README.md

 # Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
 Or the url to a self-hosted GitLab instance.
 base-url:

-# The maximum number of concurrent runs
+# The maximum number of concurrent runs.
 concurrent: 1

-# The file that the output of the script should be outputted to. "-" means stderr
+# The file that the output of the script should be outputted to. "-" means stderr.
 error-output: "-"

 # Limit fetching to the specified number of commits.
-Set to 0 for no limit
+Set to 0 for no limit.
 fetch-depth: 1

 # The type of git implementation to use.